By the People: The Election of Barack Obama

-By the People: The Election of Barack Obama is a 2009 documentary film produced by Edward Norton broadcast in November 2009 on HBO, which follows Barack Obama and various members of his campaign team, including David Axelrod, through the two years leading up to the United States presidential election on November 4, 2008.
+By the People: The Election of Barack Obama is a 2009 documentary film broadcast in November 2009 on HBO, which follows Barack Obama and various members of his campaign team, including David Axelrod, through the two years leading up to the United States presidential election on November 4, 2008.

 Proceeds from the sale of the soundtrack of this film went to United Way and Enterprise Community Partners.
 Both organizations will put the funds toward rebuilding efforts in the Gulf Coast region.